charlespascoe/vim-serenade/README.md

 from voice commands.
 For more examples, see the `serenade-custom-commands.js` in this project or take a look at [my list of custom commands](https://github.com/charlespascoe/dotfiles/blob/master/serenade/custom.js).

+## Known Issues

+- Back/Forward commands don't seem to be passed to the plugin at the moment; see `serenade-custom-commands.js` for a work-around.
+- Select isn't implemented yet.

 ## Troubleshooting